Besides paying back over longer and shorter periods, there are different costs, restrictions and conveniences that split short and long term loans.

 The APR of all credit products is calculated over a yearly basis, whether or not they are repaid over a year.
 This makes the APR seem high on loans of a shorter term, which are repaid over a number of months, when compared to other loans which are repaid over a number of years.

 For longer-term loans which use a Guarantor or Credit Union, repayments are typically made over a few years and the interest is typically lower.
 Credit Unions are required by law not to charge more than 42.6% APR.

 Whether a short or long term loan comes with charges varies from product to product.
 But, in general, there’s a chance both loan options will come with some sort of set-up fee as well as additional charges, should you want to extend repayments past the repayment date.
 Often with long-term loans, like those from banks, there can be charges if you want to pay it off early too.
-To see exactly the kinds of fees you might find with a short-term loans from lenders other than Provident, see our guide of hidden costs.
-Remember, there are no hidden fees with loans from Provident.
+To see exactly the kinds of fees you might find with a short-term loans from lenders, see our guide of hidden costs.

 All loans are recorded on your credit file, including your repayments, and therefore will have an impact on your credit rating.
 People with good credit scores might find it’s easier to get long-term loans than people with bad credit scores.
 That’s because having a good credit rating suggests a person can be trusted to keep repaying over several years.
 Conversely, loans of a shorter term are for people who don’t want to take a loan over a longer period.